Kronos Quartet

 Ayane Kozasa, viola | Paul Wiancko, cello

-• For over five decades, Kronos has redefined the possibilities of the string quartet, transforming it into a dynamic vehicle for innovation, cultural storytelling, and social reflection.
+For over five decades, Kronos has redefined the possibilities of the string quartet, transforming it into a dynamic vehicle for innovation, cultural storytelling, and social reflection.
 Their trailblazing spirit continues to shape the future of the artform with new voices, bold ideas, and boundary-breaking performances.

-• With more than 1,100 commissions, over 70 acclaimed recordings, and collaborations spanning six continents, Kronos is one of the most influential ensembles in the world.
+With more than 1,100 commissions, over 70 acclaimed recordings, and collaborations spanning six continents, Kronos is one of the most influential ensembles in the world.
 Their work is featured in major festivals, concert halls, and archives—including a permanent collection at the Library of Congress.

-• Kronos’ signature education initiative, Fifty for the Future, commissioned 50 works from leading composers to train the next generation of string quartets.
+Kronos’ signature education initiative, Fifty for the Future, commissioned 50 works from leading composers to train the next generation of string quartets.
 Free and accessible online, the library has reached musicians in over 100 countries and stands as a landmark in 21st-century music education.

-• From Terry Riley and Steve Reich to Patti Smith and Rhiannon Giddens, Kronos has forged deep creative partnerships across genres and cultures.
+From Terry Riley and Steve Reich to Patti Smith and Rhiannon Giddens, Kronos has forged deep creative partnerships across genres and cultures.
 Their ever-expanding repertoire reflects a fearless embrace of experimentation and a belief that music must speak to the world it lives in.

-For 50 years, San Francisco’s Kronos Quartet — David Harrington (violin), Gabriela Díaz (violin), Ayane Kozasa (viola), and Paul Wiancko (cello) — has challenged and reimagined what a string quartet can be.
+Since 1973, San Francisco’s Kronos Quartet — David Harrington (violin), Gabriela Díaz (violin), Ayane Kozasa (viola), and Paul Wiancko (cello) — has challenged and reimagined what a string quartet can be.
 Founded at a time when the form was largely centered on long-established, Western European traditions, Kronos has been at the forefront of revolutionizing the string quartet into a living art form.
 Today, with new voices and renewed vision, Kronos continues to forge the sound of the people and issues of our time.

-Kronos stands among the most celebrated and influential ensembles of our time.
+Kronos stands among the most celebrated and influential ensembles.
 The group has performed thousands of concerts across six continents, released more than 70 boundary-pushing recordings, and collaborated with a remarkable range of composers and artists.
 Kronos has commissioned over 1,100 works and arrangements for string quartet — including the recently completed Fifty for the Future, a free online library of 50 new works from leading living composers that serves as a vivid expression of Kronos’ belief in open access and the continual reinvention of the string quartet repertoire.

 Kronos' contributions have been recognized with more than 40 awards, including three Grammy Awards, the Polar Music Prize, the Avery Fisher Prize, and the Edison Klassiek Oeuvre Prize.
 In 2024, the Library of Congress acquired the Kronos Quartet/Kronos Performing Arts Association Archive, a comprehensive collection of manuscripts, instruments, costumes, video and audio recordings, photographs, and more spanning five decades.
 Now housed permanently in the Library’s Music Division, the archive stands as a vital testament to Kronos’ impact on contemporary music and cultural history.
+That same year, their 1992 album Pieces of Africa was named one of twenty-five recordings to be inducted into the National Recording Registry, recognizing its enduring cultural and historical significance.

 Kronos’ adventurous approach traces back to its origins.
-David Harrington formed the group in 1973 after hearing George Crumb’s Black Angels, a groundbreaking work inspired by the Vietnam War and featuring bowed water glasses, spoken-word passages, and electronic effects.
+David Harrington formed the group after hearing George Crumb’s Black Angels, a groundbreaking work inspired by the Vietnam War and featuring bowed water glasses, spoken-word passages, and electronic effects.
 That singular moment ignited a lifelong mission: to expand the language of the string quartet and confront the world’s complexities through music.

 Kronos has also collaborated extensively with Philip Glass — recording an album of his string quartets in 1995 and premiering String Quartet No. 6 (2013) and No. 7 (2014); with Franghiz Ali-Zadeh, whose music is featured on their 2005 release Mugam Sayagi; and with Steve Reich, whose string quartets Different Trains (1989), Triple Quartet (2001), and WTC 9/11 (2011) were written for and recorded by the ensemble.

 Kronos’ most ambitious commissioning initiative to date, Fifty for the Future, stands as a cornerstone of the ensemble’s legacy.
-Developed by the Kronos Performing Arts Association (KPAA), the project commissioned 50 new works for string quartet — written by composers from around the world and designed specifically to train students and emerging professionals in the techniques of 21st-century repertoire.
+Developed by the Kronos Performing Arts Association, the project commissioned 50 new works for string quartet — written by composers from around the world and designed specifically to train students and emerging professionals in the techniques of 21st-century repertoire.
 All scores, parts, recordings, and supplementary learning materials are available free of charge at 50ftf.kronosquartet.org.
 Although the library is now complete, its global impact continues to grow: tens of thousands of scores have been downloaded in more than 100 countries and territories worldwide.
 Supported by lead partner Carnegie Hall and a wide-ranging network of presenters, academic institutions, foundations, and individual donors, Fifty for the Future exemplifies Kronos’ enduring commitment to access, education, and the future of the string quartet.

 With its roots in the Vietnam War era, Kronos has spent five decades centering its work around the key issues of our time.
 Underscoring the idea that music should be in constant evolving interaction with the world, Kronos has commissioned, performed, and recorded works that engage with topics such as war and destruction (Jonathan Berger and Harriet Scott Chessman’s Mỹ Lai; Mary Kouyoumdjian’s Bombs of Beirut and Silent Cranes; Mariana Sadovska’s Chernobyl.
 The Harvest; Aleksandra Vrebalov’s Beyond Zero), the climate crisis (Laurie Anderson’s Landfall); social injustice (Bob Ostertag’s All the Rage; Zachary James Watkins’ Peace Be Till; Michael Abels and Nikky Finney’s At War With Ourselves); and existence and spirituality (Terry Riley’s Sun Rings; Tan Dun’s Ghost Opera).